davydka/network1/README.md

 #Network1
-A simple starter repo for new projects.
-Uses a variety of tools including:
+Getting started.
+Using a variety of tools including:

 * React
 * Browserify